wdacom/sdbc/README.md

 ### 1.0

+* The sigil for a parameter is @ (was $).
+* Added support for string interpolation for parameters.
-* Cassandra support for Scala 2.11 only
+* Cassandra support for Scala 2.11
 * Scalaz streaming helpers in com.rocketfuel.sdbc.scalaz.
 * Connections and other types are no longer path dependent.
 * Package paths are implementation dependent.
+(E.G. "import ...postgresql.jdbc" to use the JDBC driver to access PostgreSQL.)
+* Use ByteBuffer or ByteVector instead of Array[Byte].
+* Remove Byte getters, setters, and updaters from PostgreSQL (the JDBC driver uses Short under the hood).

 ### 0.10